MrEbabi/Woocommerce-Stock-Report/README.md

 Advanced Reports:

 - Most Selling Products Report
-- Most Spending Users Report (function is done, optimized to ≈ 10 seconds, CSS will be added.)
-- Most Ordering Users Report (function is done, optimized to ≈10 seconds, CSS will be added.)
-- Most Reviewing Users Report (function is done, optimized to ≈5 seconds, CSS will be added.)
 - Most Used Coupons Report

 First release of plugin will be published on codecanyon soon.